mivotyh/hello-world/README.md

 # hello-world
 Following the guide
-Hi
+Hi.
+It's Olivia here.
-Olivia here.
-After wasting 20 years in the wonder of purchasing money, I just realised that what made me happy does not necessarily mean anything to the world.
-The only meaningful way of spending my time is to do the things I feel fine, like what I am doing right now: not worrying about doing nothing practical, but simply enjoy the way of typing & editing a non-sense repository.
+After being buried in the fake urge of earning money for more than 10 years, I just realised that what made me happy does not necessarily  need to mean anything to anyone else.
+The only right way to spend my precious time is to do the things that I feel like doing, like simply enjoying the way of typing & editing a non-sense repository now, without worrying about not doing anything useful.